thomasphilipc/roamworks_modbus/README.md

 0.1.18
 Changed pollling modbus logic, fixed a bug in numbering of registers

+0.1.18.1
+Renamed function names and some cleaning of unused lines

 Task to do
 Delete database periodically to control usage
     ?
 When to delete - after every week